openshift-homeroom/lab-workshop-content/workshop/content/index.md

 ---
 Sort: 1
 Title: Workshop Overview
-NextPage: exercises/01-workshop-template
+NextPage: setup
-ExitSign: Start Workshop
+ExitSign: Setup Environment
 ---

 The Homeroom project aims to provide a set of applications useful in hosting training workshops.
 These can be supervised workshops run in a classroom like environment, or can be self paced workshops provided via an online interactive learning portal.